Amsterdam/GOB-Documentation/docs/security.md

 In the most basic terms, Data Security is the process of keeping data secure and protected from unauthorized access.

-The digital privacy measures that are applied within GOB to avoid unauthorized access have been worked out in a Proof Of Concept.

-The goal of the Proof Of Concept is to explain, document, and allow reviews and audits on the GOB privacy measures before the measures get implemented on real data.

-## Proof Of Concept
+## Example

-The Proof of Concept shows the implementation of the GOB privacy measures by using a small dataset.
+An example is available shows the implementation of the GOB privacy measures by using a small dataset.
 The dataset is located at Objectstore (Basisinformatie, acceptatie/secure/secure.csv).

 The dataset contains examples of strings, numbers and dates that are assumed to be private data